rockymadden/stringmetric/readme.md

 if (distance >= 0.9) println("It's likely you're a match!")
 ```

 Basic example with stacked filter.
-Filters are applied in reverse order.
+Filters are applied in reverse order:
 ```scala
 val distance = JaroWinklerMetric.compare("string1", "string2")
     (new StringFilterDelegate with AsciiLetterCaseStringFilter with AsciiLetterOnlyStringFilter)